Follow-ups, now with priorities

 Follow-ups are a fantastic way to learn and improve from your incidents.
 So we’re expanding them with the concept of priorities.

 Follow-ups which should be done urgently, such as reverting a temporary workaround can be assigned a critical priority.
 Whereas longer term follow-ups, such as migrating a service to a cloud provider could be assigned a lower priority.
-This allows your organisation to track both short-term tactical improvements, in addition to longer-term strategic improvements.
+This allows your organization to track both short-term tactical improvements, in addition to longer-term strategic improvements.

 Interplay with Policies and Workflows